Traditional Door County Fish Boils

 Some of the guests are locals entertaining out of town visitors.
 The rest are tourists, experiencing something everyone has heard about from the moment they set foot on the Door Peninsula - a traditional outdoor fish boil.
 The master boiler explains the history of the fish boil and the unusual cooking procedure, then patiently answers questions.

-Tom peers through the steam into the net as though checking to see if the fish is properly cooked.
-That it wouldn't be is hard to fathom, since Tom by now has cooked thousands of fish boil dinners.
+Steve peers through the steam into the net as though checking to see if the fish is properly cooked.
+That it wouldn't be is hard to fathom, since Steve by now has cooked thousands of fish boil dinners.
 He raises his head and smiles incredulously at his assistant.
 "It looks good enough to eat!"

 Inside the dining room, the dinner guests devour the fish and potatoes, doused in melted butter and served with the traditional accompaniments of coleslaw, rye bread and cherry pie.
 Waitresses bustle in and out of the kitchen with seconds and glasses of Wisconsin beer.
 As people enjoy their dinner, the noise level of the dining room gradually rises until a piece of cherry pie with a candle is set down in front of some lucky guest.
 The waitress leads eighty voices in a rousing "Happy Birthday."

-Before the singing stops, Tom is already back outside, ringing the black kettle with fresh firewood and getting the water back to a boil.
+Before the singing stops, Steve is already back outside, ringing the black kettle with fresh firewood and getting the water back to a boil.
 As he pours five pounds of salt into the pot, someone asks, "is that salt?"
-"I hope so," says Tom, with a grin.
+"I hope so," says Steve, with a grin.

-When Tom has the night off, I boil the fish.
-We both learned a lot (about boiling fish and life in general) from the same man, Russ Ostrand, who for 30 years was the White Gull Inn's master fish boiler.
+When Steve has the night off, I boil the fish.
+I learned a lot (about boiling fish and life in general) from Russ Ostrand, who for 30 years was the White Gull Inn's master fish boiler.
 Russ passed away in early 1997, but he is remembered fondly by generations of tourists and staff members as the dean of Door County fish boilers.
 Even if you never attended one of his fish boil dinners, you may have seen his picture in one of the many regional and national magazines and newspapers that featured him.

 In 1972, when I became the owner and manager of the White Gull Inn, I was young, and green, and had no real idea of how to run a business, let alone a Door County fish boil.
 Someone said to call Russ, who had been the inn's fish boiler for the last few years.
 "Well," I remember him saying when I called and introduced myself.
 "I heard the White Gull had been sold, so I have been asked to boil fish for another restaurant."
 In the stunned silence that followed, he must have taken pity on me, for he finally said, "but I would like to stay at the White Gull."